AdobeDocs/commerce-admin.en/help/page-builder/banner.md

 ---
 title: Media - Banner
-description: Learn about the Banner content type used for adding an illustrated, interactive component in the Page Builder stage.
+description: Learn about the Banner content type used for adding an illustrated, interactive component in the [!DNL Page Builder] stage.
 ---
 # Media - Banner

-Use the _Banner_ content type to add an illustrated, interactive component that engages users with a call to action and button in the [Page Builder stage](workspace.md#stage).
+Use the _Banner_ content type to add an illustrated, interactive component that engages users with a call to action and button in the [[!DNL Page Builder] stage](workspace.md#stage).

 >[!NOTE]
 >